Christchurch: Bargates, High Street, and Castle Street

 This topic continues in Christchurch: Convent Walk, priory and grounds.

-Picture This art gallery: Artist Kate Marr
+Picture This Art Gallery with Artist Kate Marr